-Wildcat Identifcation Cards are available throught the K-State ID Center, located on the first floor.
+Wildcat Identification Cards are available through the K-State ID Center, located on the first floor.
 Open or make deposits on your on-campus Wildcat debit account.

 K8 Meeting rooms are available for conferences and meetings in all sizes and types (seminars, conferences, and lectures).
 The Union is the primary location on campus for satellite downlinks and videoconferencing.

 The Multicultural Student Office, houses student organizations on the first floor of the Union.

 Office Supply is a central retail outlet where departments can purchase supplies for their offices.
 Located on the ground floor of the Union.

 The Office of Student Activities and Services (OSAS) is the central hub for more than 400 student organizations and the Student Governing Association (SGA).
 It is located on the ground floor of the Union.